-The SA uses the -PASSWORD\LIFETIME option with either the ADD\USER or CHANGE\USER command to establish a password lifetime for an individual user.
+The SA uses the Password Lifetime option with either an Add User or Change User operation to establish a password lifetime for an individual user.
 The lifetime may be set for a number of days (1 through 99,000) or for infinity (-1).
 If the lifetime is left unset, the user's password lifetime is defined by the system default password lifetime.

-The SA uses the DEFAULT\PASSWORD\LIFETIME command to establish the system default password lifetime.
+The SA uses the Default Password Lifetime operation to establish the system default password lifetime.
 The lifetime may be set for a number of days (1 through 99,000) or for infinity (-1).
 If the lifetime is left unset, the system default password lifetime is infinity.
 (See the section entitled Examples of User Validation at Login later in this chapter.)

-Computer-generated Passwords: The System Administrator may issue the EDIT\PROFILE subcommand COMPUTER\GENERATED\PASSWORDS -ON to generate and issue a password when an old password is being changed.
-As a default, computer-generated passwords are inactive (-OFF).
+Computer-generated Passwords: The System Administrator may enable the Computer Generated Passwords operation of CONFIG_USERS to generate and issue a password when an old password is being changed.
+As a default, computer-generated passwords are inactive (disabled).